Parenting Tips 7 min read

 What it looks like:

-The NIH’s ABCD study found that kids who average seven-plus hours of daily screen time show premature thinning of the cerebral cortex; the area linked to critical thinking.
+Research from the NIH ABCD study found that kids who average seven-plus hours of daily screen time show premature thinning of the cerebral cortex, the area linked to critical thinking.
 Excessive tech also crowds out boredom, the psychological sandbox where creativity is born.

 Fix it: